Methven, New Zealand: In popular culture

 Methven also served as a base to cast and crew for the filming of Edoras (located further inland at Mt Sunday), for The Lord of the Rings.

 The cast and crew of the movie Z for Zachariah stayed in Methven in February and March 2014 while shooting scenes at Washpen Falls near Windwhistle.
 After a party at the Blue Pub in Methven, Hollywood actor Chris Pine was caught drink-driving by police.

 During the 2020 Covid-19 lockdown in New Zealand, Lynda from the Topp Twins and her wife Donna played music from the back of their truck on the way to the supermarket to bring some fun into peoples lives in Methven.

-Mountain Thunder motorcycle races

-The Mountain Thunder motorcycle street race was an annual event held in Methven on Easter Saturday for eight years until 2017.
-Motorcyclists raced on a tight one-kilometre road circuit around the town centre.
-Speeds of up to 200 kilometres per hour were reached.
-Competitors came from across New Zealand to compete at this event.
-The 2017 event was marred by a fatality in one of the races, and the organisers announced later that year that the 2017 event would be the last.

-Clubs

-A variety of sporting and other clubs and organisations have existed in Methven.
-These include: